yan-zaretskiy/eclair/README.md

 `eclair` aspires to be a set of tools to manipulate the outputs of the Eclipse reservoir simulator.

-At this point all it can do is convert `UNSMRY` files into a MessagePack format.
+At this point all it can do is convert `UNSMRY` files into the MessagePack format.

 ## Building